-- 1. Custom heights, spans, cantilever design, and support structures - 2.
+- 1. Custom heights, spans, overhangs, and support structures - 2.
 Single, dual, or multiple tracks for use by one, two, or multiple workers - 3.
-Curved track - 4.
-Layered primer with single and double enamel coatings, epoxy coatings, and galvanized finish - 5.
-Mylar[TM] lip seal: For heavy dust or paint overspray applications - 6.
-Anchor Track[TM] options - a.
-Plain or trussed track (single, dual, triple, or quad trussed track) - b.
+Anchor TrackTM options - a.
+Trussed track (single, dual, triple, or quad trussed track) - b.
 Steel Track: Rolled from ASTM A572, A607, or A715 grade steel; available with enamel, powder, epoxy, or galvanized coatings